Igalia/wolvic/README.md

 - You can use `adb shell setprop debug.oculus.enableVideoCapture 1` to record a video on the Oculus Go.
 Remember to run `adb shell setprop debug.oculus.enableVideoCapture 0` to stop recording the video.
     - You can also record videos on the Oculus Go by exiting to the system library, and from the Oculus tray menu (toggle with the Oculus button on the controller): **`Sharing > Record Video`**
 - You can set `disableCrashRestart=true` in the gradle `user.properties` to disable app relaunch on crash.

-## Experimental Servo support

-To compile with Servo support, create a file called `user.properties` in the top-level project directory and add `enableServo=1`.
-Then to enable Servo in Firefox Reality, go the Developer Options panel in the Settings, and toggle the Servo option.
-Then a new button will be added to the navigation bar.
-Clicking that button will reload the current page with Servo.